HassanAlsaleh/robot_base_control/README.md

-Database has 3 columns 1 for the direction 1 for the state and 1 for the entry which is always.
+Database has 3 columns 1 for the direction 1 for the state and 1 for the entry which is always 1.